kisslerlab/kisslerlab.github.io/_pages/guides-manuscripts.md

 come through and onto the page.
 If one of the characters wants to say, "Well, so what, Mr. Poopy Pants?," you let her.
 No one is going to see it.
 If the kid wants to get into really sentimental, weepy, emotional territory, you let him.
 Just get it all down on paper because there may be something great in those six crazy pages that you would never have gotten to by more rational, grown-up means.
 There may be something in the very last line of the very last paragraph on page six that you just love, that is so beautiful or wild that you now know what you're supposed to be writing about, more or less, or in what direction you might go -- but there was no way to get to this without first getting through the first five and a half pages.

 This is geared towards creative writing, but scientific writing is no different.
-Send your cells up into space and write how they felt about it.
-Give your database a voice and let it tell the reader how its day was.
+Send your cells up into space and let them experience zero gravity for an afternoon.
+Discuss how your neural net feels about ketchup on eggs.

-Lest I forget that this is my aim, and the old habits creep back in, I will literally write the words __Shitty First Draft__ on the top of the page, in big font, so that I can't possibly fool myself into thinking that this is anything more.
+Lest I forget that shitty is my aim, and the stuffy old habits creep back in, I often literally write the words __Shitty First Draft__ on the top of the page, in big font, so that I can't possibly fool myself into thinking that this is anything more.

 Everyone's set-point for how fanciful they'll allow their shitty first draft to be will be different.
-I'm rather quiet, so my "shitty first draft" just means finding the bravery to write down half-sentences, misspellings, song lyrics that happen to pop into my head midway through the Discussion.
+I'm fairly reserved, so my "shitty first draft" usually just involves half-sentences, misspellings, and song lyrics that happen to pop into my head.
 The key is that it's not just ok for this draft to be shitty: _the goal is for it to be shitty_, whatever that means to you.
 It's the only way to counteract the stiff habits we've built up over so many years.
 It sounds crazy, but for me, it's indispensible.

 ## Types of manuscripts